 - If the finance manager offers you a much better loan rate than the pre-approved one, fill out a credit application.

-- To compare the loan offers, keep the loan tenure and down payment same.
+- To compare the loan offers, keep the loan tenure and down payment the same.

-- Review all the charges and prices in all the boxes and aks questions if you find anything unexpected.
+- Review all the charges and prices in all the boxes and ask questions if you find anything unexpected.

 - If everything seems right and favorable, sign and get your keys.

 Well, if you don’t want to handle this, BillTrim can do that for you.
-Billtrim, with the help of expert negotiators, will talk to your respective service provider and negotiate lower your bills.
-Not only insurance, but they also negotiate cell phone, internet, cable, energy bills.
+BillTrim, with the help of expert negotiators, will talk to your respective service provider and negotiate lower your bills.
+Not only insurance, but also negotiate cell phone, internet, cable, and energy bills.
 More than 300,000 customers are already saving $1+ million every month.
 Are You Next?